top of page

 Allied Health & Pharmacy Celebrate & Connect 2026

-This year’s edition reached 19 celebration sessions across 23 departments in NTFGH and JCH, with nearly 800 Allied Health and Pharmacy colleagues taking part.
-More than just a series of visits, AHPC&C continues to be a platform dedicated to celebrating people, purpose and the power of connection.
+This year’s edition reached 19 celebration sessions across 23 departments in NTFGH and JCH, involving nearly 800 Allied Health and Pharmacy colleagues.
+More than just a series of visits, AHPC&C continues to be a platform dedicated to celebrating people, purpose and everyday connection.

 A Celebration Fuelled by Purpose

-Carrying the theme “Celebrating the joy that comes from meaningful connections and heartfelt gifting,” AHPC&C 2026 brought a vibrant and personal touch to every department visit.
+Guided by the theme “Celebrating the joy that comes from meaningful connections and heartfelt gifting,” AHPC&C 2026 carried a personal and grounded touch into every department visited.

-Adding to the excitement, some departments were treated to a surprise highlight — a full AHO team dance performance, with bosses joining in!
+Adding to the excitement, some departments were treated to a surprise highlight — a full AHO team dance performance, with leaders joining in!

-Each department also received their selected Workplace Enhancement Fund (WEF) items, thoughtfully chosen by teams to enhance their work environment — a meaningful gesture that added a personal touch to the celebrations.
+Each department also received their selected Workplace Enhancement Fund (WEF) items, thoughtfully chosen by teams to enhance their work environment.
+This simple gesture added to the sense of appreciation and care.

 Collaboration Behind the Scenes

-The success of AHPC&C 2026 was made possible through close collaboration with HR, Finance, ALPs, WSH and Security, ensuring all processes and guidelines were met.
+AHPC&C 2026 was supported by close collaboration with HR, Finance, ALPs, WSH and Security to ensure all processes and guidelines were met.

 The scale of coordination included:

-Nearly 800 staff invited to suggest workplace enhancements
+Nearly 800 staff invited to submit workplace enhancements

 19 celebration sessions delivered across 23 departments